-Electric Generating Plant and Transmission Facility/Utility Generating Plant or Transmission Facility: A plant for the production of electricity, including appurtenant yards, equipment and facilities for the storage of fuels, water, transmission lines, exhaust stacks, and/or utility substation.
-This use also includes ground-mounted solar energy generation facilities and other types of solar energy generating panels that provide service for on-site use and to off-site users.
+Electric Generating Plant and Transmission Facility/Utility Generating Plant or Transmission Facility: A plant for the production of electricity, including appurtenant yards, equipment and facilities for the storage of fuels, water, utility lines, exhaust stacks, and/or utility substation.
+This use does not include solar facilities.